Slither.io: Reception

 Shortly after the release of the mobile versions, the game was in first place in the ranking of games of the App Store.
 Despite Slither.io's popularity, it received mixed reviews.
 Scottie Rowland of Android Guys praised the gameplay and graphics but criticized the ads that pop up on the screen after the end of the game, calling them "extremely annoying", and finding the payment to remove them "a bit pricey".

 Popularity

 By July 2016, the browser version website was ranked by Alexa as the 250th most visited site worldwide, but then experienced a decline in popularity, dropping below 1,000 by October 2016 before remaining mostly constant at approximately 1,700 by January 2017.
 In April 2017, Slither.io's global rank then started declining further, reaching 2,800 by September 2017.
 By that same period, the game had already been downloaded more than 68 million times in mobile applications and played more than 67 million times in browsers, generating a daily income of US$100,000 for Howse.

+Lawsuit

+Slither.io is suing Snake.io for Trademark infringement due to the similarities in their logo.